amitchatterjee/knowledgenet/doc/concepts.md

         return facts

     session.execute(ruleset, facts):
-        create an empty graph
+        graph = create an empty graph
-        for each rule in a ruleset:
+        for each rule in the ruleset:
+            session.add_to_graph(graph, rule, facts) # See the pseudo function below.

+        for each node in graph:
+            session.execute(node) # See the pseudo function below.

+    session.execute(node):
+        # TODO

+    session.add_to_graph(graph, rule, facts):
         types = get a list of for_types from the conditions on the When part of the rule

         for each type in types:
             matching_facts = get a list of facts that match the type

         combinations = create a list of all possible combinations
         # For example:
-            # condition 1 for_type=A and facts [a, b] matches
+        # condition 1 of_type=A and facts [a, b] matches
-            # condition 2 for_type=B and facts [x,y] matches
+        # condition 2 of_type=B and facts [x,y] matches
         # Then the combinations are:
         # (a,x), (a,y), (b,x), (b,y)

         for each combination in combinations:
             node = create a node
             add node to the graph
             # The engine determines the positions to insert the node into based on hints provided by the rule and other facts
 ```